fjvva/ecu-tool/README.md

 Github repo for the tool presented at Blackhat Arsenal USA and Defcon 21 in Las Vegas on 2013 on the talk "Dude, WTF in my car!"

-The code for the portable version will be released when a few bugs are corrected, but it shouldnt take long ;)

-We will be adding info to the wiki soon aswell!

 You will probably want to take a look at [the wiki](https://github.com/fjvva/ecu-tool/wiki).